mdctleo/npm-visualization/README.md

 # npm-visualization 📈 🛠️

 ### Introduction
-Some visualizations of packages in the npm registry to help developers to choose their dependencies.
+Visualizations of packages in the npm registry to help developers to choose their dependencies.
 This utilizes the npm registry public
 [API](https://github.com/npm/registry)

 [Deployed here](http://npm.tools/)